-Offered Fall Semester Only; Lecture hours:3,Lab:3
+Offered Either Fall or Spring; Lecture hours:3,Lab:3

 A terminal elementary course covering in-depth selected topics, which may vary from year to year.
 Satisfies science requirement for Bachelor of Arts students not majoring in science or engineering.
 Not open to students who have taken CHEM 160 or any 200-level CHEM course.
 Prerequisite: seniors by permission only.